 As a language-learning company, we must confess that we're more than a little in love with American linguist and cognitive scientist Noam Chomsky.
 December 7th is Noam Chomsky’s birthday, so we'd like to share with you his contributions to the scientific field of linguistics.

-Noam Chomsky is the father of modern Linguistics.
+Noam Chomsky is known as the father of modern linguistics.
 Back in 1957, Chomsky with his revolutionary book Syntactic Structures laid the foundation of his non-empiricist theory of language.
 Two years later, with his review of B. F. Skinner’ Verbal Behavior, he showed that Behaviorism, the dominant approach to language at the time, was no longer to be the way of studying language.

-In Linguistics, as in the other sciences, we aim at explaining some data and not everything, making small steps at a time.
-Many steps have been made since 1957 but we still have a long way to go.
-We have a sold path to follow thanks to Chomsky.
+In linguistics, as in the other sciences, we aim at explaining some data and not everything, making small steps at a time.
+Many steps have been made since 1957, but we still have a long way to go.
+However, we have a solid path to follow thanks to Chomsky.